How to get Divorced in Thailand?

-- One of parties has failed to financially support the marriage and the parties can no longer live together
+- One of the parties has failed to financially support the marriage and the parties can no longer live together.

-- One of the parties have a physical injury which make them incapable of cohabiting as husband and wife
+- One of the parties have a physical injury which makes them incapable of cohabiting as husband and wife.

 The process begins with the filing of the petition for divorce in Family Court by one of the parties.
 The other party needs to be served with papers.
 After the first hearing, the parties will be sent to mediation.
 If the parties can come to an agreement on the terms of the divorce, the agreement will be submitted to the court for their signature.